Home Bureaucracy IAS panel to fight dog bite in MP

 IAS panel to fight dog bite in MP

-Neeraj Mandloi, a 1993 batch IAS officer, who is serving as principal secretary is heading the panel.
-Other IAS officers include Gulshan Bamra (1997-batch), principal secretary animal husbandry, Tarun Pithode (2009-batch), commissioner health department, Manoj Pushp (2011-batch), rural and panchayatiraj commissioner, Bharat Yadav (2008-batch) UDH commissioner, Shivam Verma (2013-batch), Indore Nagar Nigam commissioner and KVS Choudhary (2011-batch), Bhopal Nagar Nigam commissioner.
+, a 1993 batch IAS officer, who is serving as principal secretary UDH is heading the panel.
+Other IAS officers include (1997-batch), principal secretary animal husbandry, Tarun Pithode (2009-batch), commissioner health department, Manoj Pushp (2011-batch), rural development and panchayatiraj commissioner, Bharat Yadav (2008-batch) UDH commissioner, Shivam Verma (2013-batch), Indore Nagar Nigam commissioner and KVS Choudhary (2011-batch), Nagar Nigam commissioner.

 Other members of the committee include representatives from animal husbandry, animal welfare societies and non government organisation.
 The panel will take actions to rein in the dog attacks and find a long term solution to this problem.